melintea/melintea.github.io/_posts/2023-09-25-performance-move-construct-i.md

     L2 cache misses       36.3684 9995.55 239.577 53.1118 1407.86
     Branch mispredictions 26.4151 136.364 67.1721 62.9479 24.8802

 Here the measured move gain was a paltry 1.5% [^2].
+Against this there is a median of 50% access performance loss and a first-time cold-cache one that is 16x worse if move-constructing.
+The cache line being 8x larger than Intel's so is the damage.
+Bigger caches are good, larger cache lines not so much.

 [^1] [https://github.com/melintea/lpt-tools/blob/main/src/papi/examples/papimove3.cpp](https://github.com/melintea/lpt-tools/blob/main/src/papi/examples/papimove3.cpp)
 [^2] [https://github.com/melintea/lpt-tools/blob/main/src/papi/examples/papimove4.cpp](https://github.com/melintea/lpt-tools/blob/main/src/papi/examples/papimove4.cpp)